globocom/secDevLabs/owasp-top10-2021-apps/a3/comment-killer/README.md

     <img src="images/img1.png"/>
 </p>

-Comment-killer is a simple ReactJS app, which has Cross-Site Scripting vulnerability and its main goal is to describe how a malicious user could exploit it on this purposefully vulnerable app.
+Comment-killer is a simple ReactJS app, which has a Injection (XSS) vulnerability and its main goal is to describe how a malicious user could exploit it on this purposefully vulnerable app.

 # Index